 - to help prevent or detect a serious crime

-- To be honest and share information and concerns so your family can get the right support
+- Be honest and share information and concerns so your family can get the right support

-- To attend meetings with relevant services and family meetings as needed
+- Attend meetings with relevant services and family meetings as needed

-- Commitment to achieving the outcomes as agreed with you in your family plan
+- Commit to achieving the outcomes as agreed with you in your family plan

 - Work together with professionals to achieve positive ways forward

 - Consent to sharing information to help your lead professional to access services that can help.